top of page

 Individual reading books are changed weekly and are always read in school before they go home.
 The sharing book, is like a library book and is sent home for the adult to read to the child.
 Children are not expected to read this text.

-Once children become fluent readers, towards the end of KS1 and into KS2, they can select an age- appropriate ‘free’ reading book to read in class.
-These books have been specifically selected for us by a reading consultant at ‘Roving Books’ with many of the titles being selected around the theme of ‘diversity’ to allow our pupils to experience different types of reading from different cultures and backgrounds.
+In addition to Reading Eggs, children have the opportunity to read the class set of ‘Roving Books’.
+These books have been specifically selected for us by a reading consultant with many of the titles being selected around the theme of ‘diversity’ to allow our pupils to experience different types of reading from different cultures and backgrounds.
 The children can select their books from their class library.
-They are encouraged to choose books appropriate for their ability.

 Should you have any concerns about your child’s reading, please speak to their class teacher.

-Recommended Reads
+Recommended Reading

 Writing